SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/entrance.rst

 What is the Dataset we use?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The dataset is area classification problem!
+The dataset is an area classification problem!
 This problem's core is the grid data classifying if the grid is over the sin curve or under.
 From our(people), the classification is simple and easy.
 Because we can understand that this problem is simply as y > sin(x) or y < sin(x).
 However, we don't provide this formula.
 We provide just the coordinate points
-and the correct label corresponding the points.
+and the correct label corresponding to the points.

 **Let's challenge the project with Marquetry!**